zekehochberg/zekehochberg.github.io/_posts/2018-09-25-subreddit-classification-project.md

 excerpt: "The Mueller investigation has dominated headlines over the past year.
 How are discussions about this investigation playing out over Reddit?
 Can I build a model to predict which subreddit a given post belongs to?"
 ---

+![Mueller Investigation]({{"/assets/img/reddit/mueller_investigation.jpg"}}) *Credit to [CNN illustrations]({{"https://www.washingtonpost.com/posteverything/wp/2017/05/19/politics-could-still-block-muellers-investigation-i-know-i-wrote-the-rules/?noredirect=on&utm_term=.b22cebc87ff5"}}) and [Getty Images]({{"https://www.gettyimages.com/"}})*

 On May 17th, 2017 former FBI Director Robert Mueller was appointed by the Justice Department as special counsel to lead the investigation into connections between the 2016 Trump campaign and Russian officials.
 In the 16 months since then, this investigation has come to dominate the headlines and news cycle.
 [You]({{"https://www.politifact.com/truth-o-meter/article/2018/jul/16/russia-investigation-donald-trump-timeline-updated/"}}) [can]({{"https://www.nbcnews.com/politics/politics-news/papadopoulos-says-trump-campaign-officials-were-fully-aware-efforts-putin-n907891"}}) [find]({{"http://www.foxnews.com/politics/2018/07/13/muellers-russia-investigation-what-to-know.html"}}) [articles]({{"http://www.foxnews.com/opinion/2018/08/14/heres-how-trump-can-end-whole-mueller-investigation-farce.html"}}) and [videos]({{"https://www.msnbc.com/the-last-word/watch/trump-claims-i-could-run-mueller-investigation-if-i-want-1303064643512?v=railb&"}}) [about]({{"https://www.npr.org/2018/09/08/645573100/the-russia-investigations-can-there-be-a-final-answer-on-collusion"}}) it [everywhere]({{"https://www.washingtonpost.com/posteverything/wp/2017/05/19/politics-could-still-block-muellers-investigation-i-know-i-wrote-the-rules/?noredirect=on&utm_term=.b22cebc87ff5"}}).

-![Mueller Investigation]({{"/assets/img/reddit/mueller_investigation.jpg"}}) *Credit to [CNN illustrations]({{"https://www.washingtonpost.com/posteverything/wp/2017/05/19/politics-could-still-block-muellers-investigation-i-know-i-wrote-the-rules/?noredirect=on&utm_term=.b22cebc87ff5"}}) and [Getty Images]({{"https://www.gettyimages.com/"}})*

-In addition to the coverage by the media, there is an incredible amount of conversation taking place on social media platforms like twitter, facebook, and reddit.
+In addition to the coverage by the media, there is an incredible amount of conversation taking place on social media platforms like Twitter, Facebook, and Reddit.
 Different sides of the issue have created separate online spaces as bastions of their take on the Mueller investigation.
 Two such spaces that are diametrically opposed are the subreddits [r/The_Donald]({{"http://www.reddit.com/r/the_donald"}}) and [r/The_Mueller]({{"http://www.reddit.com/r/the_mueller"}}).
 Any person reading these two subreddits could easily tell the difference between them, as the sentiment expressed in each is very different, but would a machine be able to do the same?

 ___
 ## Problem Statement